Softwood: Characteristics

+Several specific natural, macroscopic and microscopic features of wood are used in the identification process of a softwood species.

 Softwoods are generally most used by the construction industry and are also used to produce paper pulp, and card products.
 In many of these applications, there is a constant need for density and thickness monitoring and gamma-ray sensors have shown good performance in this case.

 Certain species of softwood are more resistant to insect attack from woodworm, as certain insects prefer damp hardwood.